Dear reader of ADxS.org, please excuse the disruption.

 Since 01.06.2021 ADxS.org is supported by the non-profit ADxS e.V.
 Donations to ADxS e.V. are tax-deductible in Germany (up to €300, the remittance slip is sufficient as a donation receipt).

-Depression and attention-deficit/hyperactivity disorder (ADHD) are two different mental disorders, but they can have similarities.
-Depression is characterized by a more severe impairment of mood that occurs consistently and regardless of activity or inactivity - especially when doing things that the person actually likes.
+Depression and attention deficit/hyperactivity disorder (ADHD) are two different mental disorders, but they can have similarities.
+Depression is characterized by a more severe impairment of mood that occurs consistently and regardless of activity or inactivity - especially even when doing things that the person with ADHD actually likes.
 In contrast, dysphoria during inactivity is a typical ADHD symptom in which mood is only impaired during inactive phases.

-A “real” depression is an independent disorder that exists independently (without ADHD) or comorbidly alongside ADHD (usually as a result of ADHD-related permanent overload).
-Approximately one in three treatment-resistant depressions is due to unrecognized / untreated ADHD.
+A “real” depression is an independent disorder that exists independently (without ADHD) or comorbidly alongside ADHD (usually as a consequence of ADHD-related permanent overload).
+About one in three treatment-resistant depressions is due to undiagnosed / untreated ADHD.
 Dysphoria or dysthymia is the term used to describe a long-lasting, chronic mood or depression Dysphoria/dysthymia must be distinguished from moderate or severe depression, which has a considerably more severe level of depressive symptoms but, in contrast to dysthymia/dysphoria, lasts much less as long as dysthymia/dysphoria, but rather occurs in phases lasting weeks to months.

 Neurophysiologically, there are similarities between depression and ADHD, particularly in the dopamine system, which can be disrupted in both disorders.
 In anhedonia, dopaminergic circuits associated with reward and motivation play an important role.